Background pattern

 If you use more Gine-Canestén than you should

-If you forgot to use Gine-Canestén
+If you forget to use Gine-Canestén

 If you interrupt treatment with Gine-Canestén

-4. Possible Adverse Effects
+4. Possible side effects

 Immune system disorders:

-Angioedema (swelling under the skin) , allergic reaction, hypersensitivity.
+Angioedema (swelling under the skin), allergic reaction, hypersensitivity.

 Vascular disorders:

-Syncope (sudden loss of consciousness, fainting) , hypotension (low blood pressure).
+Syncope (sudden loss of consciousness, fainting), hypotension (low blood pressure).

 Respiratory, thoracic, and mediastinal disorders:

-Gastrointestinal disorders:
+Gastrointestinal disorders

 Abdominal pain, nausea.